Open records request

 - The Department charges actual, necessary and direct costs for locating and copying records.
 DNR has established the fees listed below.
 Not all record requests will require fees.

-- For fees of $50 or less, we will send an invoice for payment along with the records.
+- For fees of less than $50 or if prepayment is not required, we will send an invoice for payment along with the records.

 Note: A 'Copy' includes a fax, scan, photocopy or computer generated page.